25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ## Background

-JavaScript was created by _Brendan Eich_.
+JavaScript was created by _Brendan Eich_

-It is one of the 3 core elements of the web.
+It is one of the 3 core elements of the web

 1. [HTML](../HTML): The content (Noun)
 2. [CSS](../CSS): Presentation of the content (Adjectives)